All you need to know about NFC Tags

 How it works

-NFC tags are considered passive devices, which means that they operate without a power supply of their own and are reliant on an active device to come into range before they are activated.
+NFC tags are passive devices, which means that they operate without a power supply of their own and are reliant on an active device to come into range before they are activated.
 The trade-off here is that these devices can’t really do any processing of their own, instead they are simply used to transfer information to an active device, such as a smartphone.

 The active devices, such as your smartphone, are responsible for generating the magnetic field.
 This is done with a simple coil of wire, which produces magnetic fields perpendicular to the flow of the alternating current in the wire.
 The strength of the magnetic field can be adjusted by varying the number of turns in the wire coil, or increasing the current flowing through the wire.
 However, more current obviously requires more energy, and very high power requirements would not be desirable for use in battery powered mobile technologies.
 Hence why NFC operates over just a few inches, rather than the many meters that we’re used to with other types of wireless communication.